legal resources necessary to hold negligent facilities accountable.

 When asked if the CNA “was immediately suspended?, The Director said “No, because we were not aware of what happened; it was not reported until the sixth.
 If I had known about it, she would not have been here; we would have proceeded with the suspension.”

 Our attorneys accept every case concerning wrongful death, personal injury and nursing home abuse through a contingency fee arrangement.
 This agreement postpones the need to pay for our legal services until after our legal team has resolved your claim for compensation through a jury trial award or negotiated settlement out of court.
-Our law firm provides every client a “No Win/No-Fee” Guarantee.
+Our network of attorneys provides every client a “No Win/No-Fee” Guarantee.
 This promise ensures that your family will owe us nothing if we are unable to obtain compensation on your behalf.
-Let our law firm start working on your case today to ensure your family receives the financial compensation they deserve for your harm.
+Let our network of attorneys start working on your case today to ensure your family receives the financial compensation they deserve for your harm.
 All information you share with our law offices will remain confidential.